mmorejon/microservices-docker-go-mongodb/README.md

 **_Restore mongodb data typing:_**

-This command will go inside the mongodb container (`cinema-db`) and will execute the script `restore.sh` located in `/backup/restore.sh`.
+This command will go inside the mongodb container (`db` service described in `docker-compose.yml` file) and will execute the script `restore.sh` located in `/backup/restore.sh`.
 Once the script finished the data inserted will be ready to be consulted.

 ```
-docker container exec cinema-db /bin/bash /backup/restore.sh
+docker-compose exec db /bin/bash /backup/restore.sh
 ```

 Documentation
 ======================